taewookim02/todos/README.md

 1. main 4 nav handle submit
    - edit left
    - general add should have project list select option
+     - handle submit
 2. when should things rerender?
    - on user crud
 3. what data needed for rerender?

--
+   - todoArr, projectArr

-3. todos container rerender should be done with animation on 1 sec delay
+4. todos container rerender should be done with animation on 1 sec delay
-4. scroll event -> Uncaught TypeError: Cannot read properties of null (reading 'classList') at HTMLDocument.<anonymous> (UIController.js:60:1)
+5. scroll event -> Uncaught TypeError: Cannot read properties of null (reading 'classList') at HTMLDocument.<anonymous> (UIController.js:60:1)
-5. confirm modal on project delete
+6. confirm modal on project delete
-6. drag drop
+7. drag drop
-7. Add throttling for scroll event listenr
+8. Add throttling for scroll event listenr
-8. nav\_\_main--item click isn't recognized properly on the edges
+9. nav\_\_main--item click isn't recognized properly on the edges
-9. fix project nav div click when overflowing
+10. fix project nav div click when overflowing

 ## Use case scenarios